valerii-azarov/flight-management-system/README.md

 - React: A JavaScript library for building user interfaces.

+- Redux: A predictable state container for managing application state.

 - CSS: Cascading Style Sheets for styling the user interface.

 ### Backend